Limits of dispersoid size and number density in oxide dispersion strengthened alloys fabricated with powder bed fusion-laser beam: Methods

 \subsubsection{Collision coarsening}

 Coarsening due to collisions between oxide particles is modeled using a Monte Carlo approach introduced by Garcia \textit{et al.} \cite{garcia}.
 The model incorporates three sources of collisions: Brownian ($B$) motion of the particles [Eq. \eqref{eq:brownian}], particle entrainment in turbulent ($T$) flows [Eq. \eqref{eq:turbulent}], and Stokes ($S$) collisions due to buoyancy [Eq. \eqref{eq:stokes}].
-The corresponding kernels are \cite{Eo, babu95,lindborgTorssell, ZhangCollisions}: where $\beta_{ij}$ is related to the collision probability between two particles $i$ and $j$, $r$ is the particle radius, $k_\text{B}$ is the Boltzmann constant, $\mu$ is the dynamic viscosity of the liquid alloy, grad $v$ is the spatial velocity gradient in the melt pool, and $g$ is the gravitational constant.
+The corresponding kernels are \cite{Eo, ZhangCollisions,lindborgTorssell, babu95}: where $\beta_{ij}$ is related to the collision probability between two particles $i$ and $j$, $r$ is the particle radius, $k_\text{B}$ is the Boltzmann constant, $\mu$ is the dynamic viscosity of the liquid alloy, grad $v$ is the spatial velocity gradient in the melt pool, and $g$ is the gravitational constant.
 No fitting parameters are used in the collision model.
 The collision rate ($W_{ij}$) between two particles of a given size depends on the sum of the collision kernels: where $V_{coll}$ is the collision volume, set by the number density of oxide particles at the current time step.
 For computational efficiency, the collision volume includes 200 oxide particles, which are randomly sampled from the full distribution for each collision event.
 A random pair of particles ($i$ and $j$) collides when \cite{garcia}:

 where $R$ is a random number between 0 $-$ 1 and $W_{max}$ is the maximum collision rate across all pairs in the sample.
 Given the collision rate for the colliding pair $ij$, the waiting time between collisions is calculated from \cite{garcia}: where $N$ is the number of particles in the collision volume.
-Collision pairs are selected until the accumulated waiting time exceeds the length of the time step.
-Then the length of the time step is subtracted from the accumulated waiting time and the remainder is carried over to the next time step.
 When two particles collide, they are removed from the system and replaced with a new particle of radius $\sqrt[3]{r_i^3 + r_j^3}$.
 Since collisions are calculated explicitly for only a subset of all particles, the number of particles removed from the overall system is equal to $V_{sys}/V_{coll}$~multiplied by the number of collisions in the 200-particle sample, where $V_{sys}$ is the total volume of the alloy-oxide system.